flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 Ideally $`n`$ would be a variable supplied by the user.
 Since we haven't yet seen how to do this, we leave it as a symbolic constant since it should not change during the runtime of the program.

+For our implementation we keep track of the number of blanks equivalent to a tab at the current column.
+When we detab we use this counter to apply the appropriate number of spaces, and then reset the tracker.

 **Note:** The folder for this file contains some simple test cases, where we have used [Ex 1.10](#ex-1-10) to catch any undetabed tabs.

 ### [Ex 1-21](./Exercises/Ex1_21/ex1-21.c)